Quantum digital cooling: De-exciting a single transition: the 1+1 model

 where $\Omega=\sqrt{\gamma^2/4+\epsilon^2}$.
 We wish to maximise the cooling probability $P_{1\rightarrow 0}$ while minimizing the reheating probability $P_{0\rightarrow 1}$ by optimizing the remaining free parameters: the coupling strength $\gamma$ and the cooling time $t$.
 To maximize the cooling rate $P_{1\rightarrow 0}=1$, we must set

 We assume this constraint throughout this paper.
 This goes beyond the perturbative regime $\gamma t \ll 1$ in which Eq.~\eqref{eq:fgr1} is formulated.
 However, we can take two very different approaches to minimize reheating, based on strong or weak coupling.
 The weak-coupling approach is based on the observation that the off-resonant transition $P_{0\rightarrow 1}$ is bounded by $\gamma^2/4\Omega^2$.
 As such, we may suppress reheating to an arbitrary level by choosing sufficiently small $\gamma$.
 The time-cost for Hamiltonian simulation of $e^{iHt}$ scales at best linearly in $t$~\cite{Berry2007efficient}, so this implies one may obtain the ground state with failure probability $p$ in time $O(p^{-1})$, regardless of the initial state of the qubit.
-The strong-coupling approach consists of tuning $\gamma$ so that $\Omega t=\pi$, which is achieved when $\gamma=\frac{2}{\sqrt{3}}\epsilon$.
+The strong-coupling approach consists of tuning $\gamma$ so that $\Omega t=\pi$, which is achieved when

 This fixes the reheating exactly to $0$, guaranteeing the qubit to be in the ground state in the shortest possible time, but at the cost of requiring fine-tuning.

 Unlike in analog quantum simulation, digital devices cannot exactly implement the dynamics of the Hamiltonian in Eq.~\eqref{eq:full_ham}, and must approximate it digitally instead.
 A common approach to such digitization is that of the Suzuki-Trotter expansion~\cite{Trotter,Suzuki}, which we now explore for the two cooling paradigms.
-We apply the (first-order) expansion of the coupled system-bath evolution with Trotter number $M$,
+We apply the (second-order) expansion of the coupled system-bath evolution with Trotter number $M$,